MOHAMMEDSAIF-07/python/README.md

-# python
+'''python
-# Go through this repository to learn the basic's of "PYTHON" programming
+Go through this repository to learn the basic's of "PYTHON" programming'''